iamsansk/Income-expense-tracker/README.md

 - Track both income and expenses.
 - View your current balance.
-- Add and view transactions.
+- Add, view and delete transactions.
 - An interactive flip effect enhances user experience, revealing hidden content through smooth animations on this web page.

 ## Technologies Used